-Artwork of all student participants will be on exhibit at the John Muller Administration Building on the Bellevue University Campus (get directions in the "Note to Teachers and Parents" section).
-The art show will open at 12:00 noon on Saturday, April 14 and close at 3:30pm.
+Artwork of all student participants will be on exhibit at the Harper Center at Creighton University. (map to University) (map of campus with location marked) The art show will open at 12:00 noon on Saturday, April 18 and close at 3:30pm.
 The art show is free and open to the public.

-All Excellence and Merit Award winners will be honored at an awards ceremony on Saturday, April 14 at 2:00 pm during the art show.
+All Excellence and Merit Award winners, grades K-8 will be honored at an awards ceremony at 1:30 pm during the art show.
+Grades 9-12 Excellence and Merit Award winners’ ceremony begins at 2:30 pm.
 Each winner will receive a ribbon and a special prize, to be presented at the awards ceremony.

 All Award of Excellence winners and Award of Merit winners are asked to be present to receive their awards.
-Kindergartners will be honored first and high school students last.
 All will have their names read and be called to receive their award ribbon and prize.
-Please check our web site after March 15 for the list of winners for 2018.
+Please check our web site after March 16 for the list of winners for 2020.

 No written confirmation will be sent out to teachers or schools.
 Teachers, parents and students must check the web site for winners/judging results.